 You might not immediately recognise the name Sir Peter Blake, but you definitely recognise his work.
 Since the 1950s, the British artist has been exploring the threshold between pop culture and fine art across a slew of mediums.
 His singular vision has led to some truly iconic output, including the cover design for a little album called “Sgt.
 Pepper’s Lonely Hearts Club Band.”
 Perhaps you’ve heard of it.
-And with The Macallan‘s Anecdotes of Ages Collection of fine whisky, Blake’s brilliant legacy lives on.
+And with Style Lessons From Australia’s Effortlessly Cool Tastemakers‘s Anecdotes of Ages Collection of fine whisky, Blake’s brilliant legacy lives on.

 Consisting of 13 unique bottle designs, The Macallan’s new limited edition range represents their third collaboration with Sir Peter Blake in as many decades.
 Each label, signed by Sir Peter Blake, features vivid collage art and tells a unique story that was inspired by the distillery’s local geography and long history.
 That’s counter-balanced by the classic but unexpected qualities of the juice within, which was crafted as a direct nod to Blake’s similarly distinctive character.

 When creating the whisky, the distillery carefully chose from select casks so as to achieve a complex but balanced profile.
 Cinnamon in colour, it opens on a nose of dried fruit and spice with aromatic accents of orange and clove.
 Dried fruit carries through to the palate, where it’s joined by surprising notes of cracked pepper and treacle along with hints of vanilla and orange oil.
 The rich and oaky finish layers in cinnamon and chocolate to leave a warm and toasty essence in its wake.